MichaelEdemRIC/CSCI401W-Fall2023--Team-Theta-/key-architectural-decisions.md

 ### 3.1.
 Frontend Framework

--Choice: React
+Choice: React
--Why: React is well-documented and widely used, making those skills valuable in the workforce.
+Why: React is well-documented and widely used, making those skills valuable in the workforce.
 React is popular because it encapsulates html into functions that are easier to read and reuse.
--Considerations: We will use Vite to build our React frontend because it streamlines the process.
+Considerations: We will use Vite to build our React frontend because it streamlines the process.
 React is a faster frontend than some of its competitors but requires a lot external libraries.
-This creates flexibility but less structure.
+This creates flexibility but less structure. \

 ### 3.2.
 Backend Framework

 Choice: Django \
 Why: The team is most familiar with Python so the learning curve will be easier.
 It is also a popular skill to include on a resume and well-docmented. \
-Considerations: \
+Considerations:

 ### 3.3.
 Database System

 -Choice: mySQL \
 -Why: mySQL is a common industry standard that is free to use. \
--Considerations: \
+-Considerations:

 ---